What is GDPR?

 What does this plugin do?

-With the WP GDPR Compliance plugin it is possible to automatically add a GDPR checkbox to Contact Form 7, Gravity Forms, WooCommerce and WordPress Comments.
+With the WP GDPR Compliance plugin it is possible to automatically add a GDPR checkbox to Contact Form 7, Gravity Forms, WooCommerce and WordPress Comments and Registration.
 By ticking this checkbox your visitors and customers explicitly allow you to handle their personal data for a defined purpose (i.e. taking care of their order).

 With version 1.3 (or higher) of the plugin your visitors are able to request the data stored in your website’s database through a special Data Request page.
 Upon receiving an email they are granted temporary access to a page containing all of the data found.
 There they can also request their data to be deleted.

 To help people understand and get used to the regulation we’ve also added a checklist so you can see for yourself if your site has to comply.

 Cookies are currently covered by the European legislation called ePrivacy Directive (2002) and are mentioned once in GDPR.
 You might already have a ‘cookie wall’ or ‘cookie consent bar’ in place on your website but as GDPR is understood now it requires your cookie notice to be a clear affirmative action (a click, not a scroll for example) and consent needs to be as easily revoked as it was given.

 Future updates of the WordPress GDPR Compliance plugin will help you with a GDPR ready cookie notice.
 Right now we suggest using other existing cookie plugins.